Mustangs put major scare on long-time state power Yates - Orange Leader

 Mustangs put major scare on long-time state power Yates

 West Orange-Stark held a narrow three-point lead at halftime, 39-36.
-The Mustangs’ leading scorers in the half were Papillion with 16 points, followed by Darren Anderson and Michael Wardlow with 10 each.
+The Mustangs’ leading scorers at the half were Papillion with 16 points, followed by Darren Anderson and Michael Wardlow with 10 each.

 The Lions kept it close in the fourth, pulling even with the Mustangs several times across the final eight minutes.
 With 2:30 left in the game, Deshon Scott nailed a three-pointer to bring Houston-Yates within one point, 69-68.
 Scott stole the ball on the next possession before converting a layup to put the Lions ahead, 70-69.